physici/ElmerSalomeModule/README.md

 Plugin for SALOME platform to access Elmer functionality

 ##Requirements
-* Elmer 8.2 with ElmerGui installed
+* Elmer 9.x with ElmerGui installed
-* Salome 7.8 or 8.2
+* Salome 9.x

 ##Installation with custom plugin-directory
 * create a plugin directory in the root path of SALOME or somewhere convenient, if not already using one